-The Company defines capital as consisting of shareholder's equity (comprised of issued share capital, reserves, accumulated translation differences and deficit), and cash.
+The Company defines capital as consisting of shareholder's equity (comprised of issued share capital, reserves, accumulated translation differences and deficit).
 The Company manages its capital structure to maximize its financial flexibility making adjustments to it in response to changes in economic conditions and the risk characteristics of the underlying assets and business opportunities.
 The Company does not presently utilize any quantitative measures to monitor its capital, but rather relies on the expertise of the Company's management to sustain the future development of the business.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-As at March 31, 2018, the Company is not subject to any externally imposed capital requirements or debt covenants.
-The unsecured convertible debenture of 10.5% payable quarterly that was issued on December 28, 2017 does not impose any further debt covenants as the criteria for the debenture was that all existing loans in North America had to be extinguished at closing.
+As at December 31, 2018, the Company is only subject to externally imposed capital requirements arising from the quarterly payments of interest on the debenture as described in Note 9, and the monthly principal and interest payments from the BDC loan described in Note 4.
+At no time during the year was the Company in breach of the covenant.